DryLabRebel/tutorials/bash.md

 ### The Terminal ###

-The terminal is a 'terminal emulator' which - for all intents and purposes - just means it is a program that allows you to interact with a shell program, via a command-line.
-If you want a history lesson, go check out Wikipedia.
+The terminal is a 'terminal emulator' which just means it is a program (instead of an actual physical terminal from the 70's) that allows you to interact with a shell program, via a command-line.

 ### The Shell ###